 WHEN CAN PSYCHOTHERAPY & COUNSELLING HELP?

 When we are experiencing emotional and mental suffering.
 When we feel stuck.
 When we tried to “fix” it ourselves and it didn’t work.
 When we feel lost.
 When we experience and need to recover from trauma.
-When we go through major transitions and can’t cope with what life bring us.
+When we go through major life changes and transitions and can’t cope with what life bring us.
 When we lose someone close to us.
 When we realize that we’ve lost our joy.
 When our relationships break-up and no longer work.
 And in many other situations .

 Everyday challenges seem to be endless in our modern world.
 Work pressures, financial commitments, relationship struggles, technological change, isolation from community and nature, and lack of work-life balance (to name a few) can negatively affect our individual mental health.
 To all of these we contribute our personal views, choices, patterns and ways of dealing with challenges.
 Sometimes, it can become too much.